jgonera/openopj/docs/opj_format.markdown

     0x000C, 4 chars (not constant?)
         Origin build number terminated with "#"

-This is the only section that doesn't end with a 0 size block.

 ### Header

 Since Origin 6.1 contains Origin version (importOPJ).
+Consists of two blocks: one with data and one null block.
+The data block is as follows:

     0x0000, 27 bytes
         Unknown.